Global19-atlassian-net/ng-table/README.md

 This directive allow to liven your tables.
 It support sorting, filtering and pagination.
 Header row with titles and filters automatic generated on compilation step.

+This folk has a few changes that allows the use of ng-tables with Jekyll.
+Jekyll uses liquid in teh background.
+This causes problems with Angularjs as the {{ var }} within a http file wil be removed by jekyll.
+To work round this we can change the AngularJS interpolation syntax which within this project changed from {{ var }} to {[{ var }]} which protects the angularjs variables from jekyll.

 ## Upgrading from an earlier version?